ja32sc/jayden-lmu-cmsi-3801-homework/README.md

 - **Homework 4 (Systems)**: C, C++, Rust

 After submission of homework 4, C, C++, and Rust folder are completed with the required code needed to pass all the tests within the files.
-The code was of all the languages was implementing stacks.
+The code of all the languages was implementing stacks through its creation, pushing it, popping it, peeking, the length, and seeing whether it was empty or full.

 - **Homework 5 (Concurrency)**: Go